freakbeast14/ScorePredictor/README.md

 # Student Score Prediction with Supervised ML

-Welcome to the Graduate Rotational Internship Program at The Sparks Foundation!
-In Task 01 of Data Science and Business Analytics, we focus on predicting the percentage score of a student based on the number of hours studied.
-This task involves a straightforward application of supervised machine learning, specifically utilizing a simple linear regression model with two variables: hours studied and percentage score.
+Predicting the percentage score of a student based on the number of hours studied.
+This project involves a straightforward application of supervised machine learning, specifically utilizing a simple linear regression model with two variables: hours studied and percentage score.

 ## Objective